cath506/ausartnetwork/README.md

 # Australian artists in France visualisations

-This repository contains maps and visualisations of Australian artsts in France 1884-1915.
+This repository contains maps and visualisations of Australian artists in France 1884-1915.